Carl Schmitt: Political Romanticism

 The text itself begins with an overview of the religious history of the mythical character "Leviathan".
 Schmitt traces this character as a unique subject of conflicting interpretations in Abrahamic doctrines, whereby the Leviathan, understood most pointedly as a "big fish," is occasionally interchangeable with that of a dragon or serpent, which Schmitt remarks have been "protective and benevolent deities" in the history of non-Jewish peoples.
 But, as Schmitt makes clear, Hobbes' Leviathan is very different from these interpretations, being illustrated firstly in his work Leviathan as a "huge man".
 The Leviathan as a "huge man" is used throughout Hobbes' work as a symbol of the sovereign person.
 Although the Leviathan is not the only allegory made by Hobbes of the sovereign, which gravitates throughout his work as "a huge man, a huge leviathan, an artificial being, an animal artificiale, an automaton, or a machina".
 Hobbes' concern was mainly to convey the sovereign person as a frightening creature that could instill fear into those chaotic elements of man that belong to his interpretation of the state of nature.

 Schmitt's critique of Hobbes begins with Hobbes' understanding of the state as a "machine" which is set into motion by the sovereign.
-This, says Schmitt, is really just a continuation of Descartes' dualism of man between mind and body.
+That, according to Schmitt, is actually a continuation of René Descartes's concept of mind–body dualism.
 For Hobbes to conceptualize the state as a machine whose soul is the sovereign renders it really as just a mechanic structure, carrying over the cartesian dualism into political theory: "As a totality, the state is body and soul, a homo artificialis, and, as such, a machine.
 It is a manmade product... the soul thereby becomes a mere component of a machine artificially manufactured by man."
 Schmitt adds that this technical conception of the state is essential in the modern interpretation of government as a widespread administrative organ.
 Therefore, Schmitt attributes Hobbes' mechanistic and often also a legally positivist interpretation of the state (what is legitimate = what is legal) with the process of political neutralization.
 This is consistent with Schmitt's larger attitude toward attempts to apply technical principles to political matters.